juliusbaechle/juliusbaechle/README.md

   **2013 - 2017:**
   I started software development by programming my graphic-capable calculator in Texas Instruments Basic, an extremely limited programming language:
   Only one-letter variables, a maximum of 50 jump addresses for branches and loops, and an editor that allowed you to go up or down only one line at a time.
-Nevertheless, I managed to implement a simple but already graphical poker game.
-After that I learned Java as my first object-oriented language and wrote a replica of "Snake" with a level editor and my own version of Battleships.
+Nevertheless, I managed to implement a simple but already graphical poker game as well as my own version of sakoban.
+After that 7
+  I learned Java as my first object-oriented language and wrote a replica of "Snake" with a level editor and my own version of Battleships.
 Through several Arduino projects I started to learn C++.

 - 📘 **Books I can recommend:**
   "Clean Architecture" by Robert C. Martin